my-language-skills/simple-metadata/README.md

 Simple metadata markup will be stored in cached versions of web-pages when a caching plugin is available.
 Please be sure to clear your cache.

-By default, we just have metadata in the home page after the activation of the plugin.

-From Metadata Settings we can activate metadata in other public post types (Post, Pages).
-Simple metadata just work in default WP post and pages.
-Soon Attachments.

 ## Installation

 1. Upload plugin folder to /wp-content/plugins/ folder in your web-site file-system.